sagiadinos/garlic-proxy/README.md

 * php-curl
 * Webserver (Apache, nginx etc)
 * To use full possible caching capabilities the corresponding Digital Signage CMS should create additional md5 files for every media

-## Theoretical concept:
-Basil-Proxy acts as an intermediary between SMIL players and a Digital Signage CMS.

-The player are connecting/registering with Basil-Proxy.
-Basil-Proxy connects via cronjob with the CMS, downloads the SMIL-Indexes for all registered player and selects which media must be downloaded.
-It helps to reduce bandwith significantly.

 ## Currently Implemented Features
 * registering of SMIL Player